 - Create a new project and click on

-. - You will see a code snippet that looks like this:
+Settings. - You will see a code snippet that looks like this:

 <script>... omitted ...posthog.init('<YOUR-POSTHOG-KEY>',{api_host:'<YOUR-POSTHOG-HOST>', person_profiles: 'identified_only')</script>